harlanji/event-sourcing-clj/README.md

 Follows roughly the Appendix A of Vernon's Implementing DDD book.

+## Status

+The `todo` model is the best thing to look at.
+Things can be learned from the commit history as well.

+Aggregate API could use some work, but I think the ideas are solid.

+Next steps may be to bolt a UI on top.

 ## Packages

 * `infra.*` ES + A scaffolding protocols, records